iascchen/eggduino-station/README.md

 ![docs/status_1.png](docs/status_1.png)
 ![docs/status_2.png](docs/status_2.png)

-**Attention** The history time range is limited in less than 3 days.
+**Attention** For performance issue, the history time range is limited in less than 3 days.

 `/History/Temperatures` show the temperatures of egg in latest one hour.